-Methods The data consist of preprocessed signals originating from 122-channel wholescalp MEG measurements from the brain (Vigário et al., 1998).
-The original signals are band-pass filtered between 0.5...45 Hz, and the data dimension (k) is reduced from 122 to 20 using principal component analysis in order to reduce noise and overlearning.
-The recording lasts about 2 minutes and contains 17730 samples.
-The measurements from the brain are disturbed by signals originating from various sources: heart beat, eye blinks and saccade, and other muscular activity-and a digital watch.
+The data consisted of preprocessed signals originating from 122-channel whole-scalp MEG measurements from the brain (Vigário et al., 1998).
+The output of each sensor was considered one mixture signal.
+The original signals were band-pass filtered between 0.5 and 45 Hz, and the data dimension (k) was reduced from 122 to 20 using principal component analysis (PCA) to reduce noise and overlearning.
+The recording lasted about 2 min and contained 17,730 samples.
+The measurements from the brain were disturbed by signals originating from various sources: heart beat, eye blinks and saccade, other muscular activity-and a digital watch.

 We ran Icasso five times using three different settings.
-Setting I: random initial conditions, third power as nonlinearity; II: as I, but hyperbolic tangent (tanh) as the nonlinearity; and III: as I, but using both bootstrapping and random initial conditions.
+Setting (I) random initial conditions, third power as nonlinearity; (II) as I, but hyperbolic tangent (tanh) as the nonlinearity; and (III) as I, but using both bootstrapping and random initial conditions.

 Each time number of randomizations (M) was 15, and the symmetrical approach was used in FastICA.

-Results and discussion In the following, we present results for a particular test run from setting I. First, we select the number of clusters L to equal 20, which is the dimension of the data (after PCA).
-The clusters and their interrelations relations are visualized in Fig. 3.
-Fig. 4 shows the quality index $I_q$ for each cluster.
-Note how the diameter of the convex hulls representing the clusters grows when the value of quality index $I_q$ decreases.
+Results and discussion

+In the following, we present results for a particular test run from setting I. First, we select the number of clusters L to equal 20, which is the dimension of the data (after PCA).
+The clusters and their interrelation are visualized in Fig. 4.
+Fig. 5 shows the quality index I_q for each cluster.
+Note how the diameter of the convex hulls representing the clusters grows when the value of quality index I_q decreases.

-We notice a "knee" in the graph presenting the ranked $I_q$ when moving from cluster #10 to #12 in Fig. 4.
-Also, the clustering validity index $I_R$ has a local minimum for L = 13 (not shown).
+We notice a "knee" in the graph presenting the ranked I_q when moving from cluster nos.
+10 to 12 in Fig. 5.
+In addition, the clustering validity index I_R has a local minimum for L = 13 (not shown).
 Thus, it is interesting to consider the case L = 13.
 Convex hulls marked A and B show how clusters are merged if L = 13 is selected instead.
-The estimated source signals for centrotypes associated to the most robust clusters #1-11 (being outside of convex hulls A and B), are presented in quality rank order in Fig. 5.
-From the previous studies, we know that source estimates #1 and #2 correspond to eye movements, #3 to heart and #7 to the digital watch.
+The estimated source signals for centrotypes associated to the most tightest clusters #1-11 (being outside of convex hulls A and B), are presented in quality rank order in Fig. 6.
+From the previous studies, we know that source estimates #1and #2 correspond to eye movements, #3 to heart and #7 to the digital watch.
 Sources #5 and #6 are related to muscular activities due to biting.
-As a result, known, strong artifacts are all ranked to the top which is quite reasonable.
-In repeated runs of Icasso with different settings, all top 4 estimates were always ranked 1-4 with the first and the second only occasionally changing places.
+Thus, well-known strong artifacts are all ranked to the top which is quite reasonable.
+In repeated runs of Icasso with different settings, all top four estimates were always ranked 1-4with the first and the second only occasionally changing places.
 The next seven estimates remained usually in top 11, except that estimates #5-6 related to biting became less reliably estimated, especially in setting II.